2022 Common Read Selection

 Crossing the Line by Kareem Rosser has been announced as the selection for the 2022 Campus and Community Common Read.
 Previous Common Read author Wes Moore says, "Crossing the Line is truly a special book.
 It will leave you with not just hope but also ideas on how to make that hope transferable."

 Kareem Rosser is from Philadelphia, Pennsylvania.
 He received his BA in economics from Colorado State University, where he led his collegiate polo team to a national championship.
 Kareem is a financial analyst and serves as the executive director of the nonprofit Friends of Work to Ride.

 The SDSU Common Read is designed to bring together people from all areas of campus and the Brookings community to learn, discuss and engage a singular, impactful book and associated themes.
-In 2021 we will explore the acronym H.E.A.R.T: Health, Education, Advocacy, Responsibility, and Together.
+In 2022 we will explore the acronym T.E.A.M.: Truth, Empowerment, Attitude, Mentoring.

 What is the Common Read?